Artotim/Pamda/README.md

 It can generate *csv* files with information about contact hits between chains; contact map for residues; RMSD general and for individual chains; RMSF; interaction energies; complex energies; and binding score.

 ## Contacts
-Uses [pychimera](https://pypi.org/project/pychimera/) to analyze contacts between chains every frame interval.
-Reports number of contacts for each frame and maps which residues are contacting.
+Analyze contacts between chains every frame interval.
+Reports number of contacts for each frame and maps which residues and atoms are contacting.

 `-C` Enables contact analysis.
 `-cti` Defines interval for running contact analysis.
+`--cutoff` Defines max Ångström to look for contacts.

 ## RMSD and RMSF
 Uses [VMD](https://www.ks.uiuc.edu/Research/vmd/) to measure RMSD in each frame, for the entire complex and separated chains, and also measure RMSF.